 This is the first half of a one-year course for students with little or no background in the Arabic language.
 Listening comprehension, speaking, reading, and writing are developed within the limits of basic vocabulary, idioms and grammar.
-Pre- or Co-requisites: ENG 096/097 and RDG 096/097, or ESL 103 (passing grade of "C" or better for each), or placement.
-Laboratory fee.
+Pre- or Co-requisites: ENG 096 and RDG 096, or ESL 103 and ESL 104 (passing grade of "C" or better for each), or placement.